kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 pod-level resources feature.
 Disabling the feature will not affect existing pods not using pod-level resources feature -- they will continue to function.

-For pods that were created with pod-level resources, disabling the feature can result in a discrepancy between how different components calculate resource usage and the actual resource consumption of those workloads.
-To resolve this, users can delete the affected pods and recreate them.
+* For pods that were created with pod-level resources, disabling the feature can result in a discrepancy between how different components calculate resource usage and the actual resource consumption of those workloads.
 For example, if a ResourceQuota object exists in a namespace with pods that were using pod-level resources, and then the feature is disabled, those existing pods will continue to run.
 However, the ResourceQuota controller will revert to using container-level resources instead of pod-level resources when calculating resource usage for these pods.
 This may lead to a temporary mismatch until the pods are recreated or the resource settings are updated.

+* Another scenario arises if the feature is disabled after a series of deployments have been admitted with only pod-level resources.
+In this case, the scheduler will interpret these pods as having the minimum implementation-defined resource requirements.
+As a result, these pods may be classified as BestEffort QoS pods, which means they are considered to have the lowest priority for resource allocation.
+Consequently, this classification could lead to scheduling issues, as the pods may be placed on nodes that lack sufficient resources for them to run effectively.
+This situation highlights the potential risks associated with toggling the feature gate after deployments are already in place, as it can affect pod scheduling and resource availability in the cluster.

+To resolve this, users can delete the affected pods and recreate them.

 ###### What happens if we reenable the feature if it was previously rolled back?